 - Not the best option for an everyday car seat, but great for Grandma’s car or just airplane travel

 The same brand makes a seat for kids bigger than 40lbs and 43 inches tall who still need a 5-point harness.
 They also have a booster car seat for older kids.
-We aren’t in booster seats yet so I can’t comment on these, but you can see them here.
+We aren’t using a booster seat yet so I can’t comment on these, but you can see them here.

 Leave a Reply